 The other way businesses occasionally administer an HRA is by self-administration.

-Self-administration: Technically, a business can self-administer its own HRA, but failure to comply with the minimum HRA federal administration requirements is common without utilizing proper HRA software or a TPA.
+Self-administered HRAs: Technically, a business can self-administer its own HRA, but failure to comply with the minimum HRA federal administration requirements is common without utilizing proper HRA software or an HRA TPA.
 Businesses that self-administer are frequently out of compliance with HRA, ERISA, HIPAA, COBRA, and ACA regulations, and businesses can face costly fines for being out of compliance.
 And, if a business puts into place all of the safeguards needed for compliance, the administrative cost likely outweighs the benefits of the HRA.
-Read here for more about self-administering an HRA here.
+Read more about self-administering an HRA here.

 So, what are the HRA compliance requirements discussed above?